 Photo Credit: TheHealthSite.com

 Then I found a few well-rated companies on Etsy that have created their own toxic-free mascara, and sell it in adorable glass or tin containers.

-**Note** Both products come with a plastic mascara wand, but both sellers are happy to ship your mascara completely plastic free.
-Be sure to request that when purchasing, and simply wash and re-use your current mascara wand going forward.
-(I hand washed mine with dish soap and hot water, towel dried, then let air dry for a day)
+**Note** If products come with a plastic mascara wand, sellers are happy to ship your mascara completely plastic-free.
+Be sure to request that when purchasing, and simply wash and re-use your current mascara wand going forward (I hand wash mine with dish soap and hot water, towel dried, then let air dry for a day).

 What to do with old mascara wands:

 Many wildlife organizations accept used mascara wands, click for more info